hamoudydev/American-Cash-for-Junk-Cars/src/content/faq/index.md

 - title: What is American Cash for Junk Cars?
   answer: American Cash for Junk Cars is a service that buys old, damaged, non-running, and unwanted vehicles in exchange for cash.
 We provide a convenient and hassle-free way to sell your vehicle.
 - title: Where are you located?
-  answer: We are located in Detroit, MI, and serve the surrounding areas.
+  answer: We are located at 23850 Fenkell Street in Detroit, MI.
 - title: What types of vehicles do you buy?
   answer: We buy a wide range of vehicles, including junk cars, damaged cars, non-running cars, high-mileage cars, flood-damaged vehicles, and those with salvage titles.
 - title: How do I get a quote for my vehicle?
-  answer: To get a quote for your vehicle, you can [contact us](tel:313-775-1900) by filling out our online form or calling us.
+  answer: To get a quote for your vehicle, you can [contact us](tel:313-775-1900) by calling us.
 Provide details about your vehicle, and we'll provide you with a free quote.
 - title: Is the quote final?
   answer: The initial quote is based on the information you provide.
 However, the final offer may be adjusted after a vehicle inspection, taking into account its actual condition.
 - title: Do I need to tow my vehicle to your location?